Yet another fast variant of Newton's method for nonconvex optimization

 \textbf{AS.3} The Hessian of $f$ is globally Lipschitz continuous, that is, there exists a non-negative constant $L_H$ such that \beqn{LipHessian} \|\nabla_x^2 f(x) - \nabla_x^2 f(y)\| \leq L_H \|x-y\| \, \text{ for all } x,y \in \Re^n. \eeqn

 \textbf{AS.4} There exists a constant $\kappa_B > 0$ such that

 AS.1-AS.3 are standard assumptions when analyzing algorithms that utilize second-order information \cite{CartGoulToin11d,BirgGardMartSantToin17}.
-AS.4 is also standard when theoretically analyzing second-order methods that combines negative curvature and gradient based directions \cite{RoyeWrig18,CurtRobi18,LiuLiWangYiYang18}, although we recognize that requiring AS.3 and AS.4 together is slightly unusual.
-As it turns out, AS.4 is only needed for $x$ being any iterate $x_k$ produced by the algorithm and these iterates all belong to the level associated with the starting point $x_0$ because the acceptance condition in Step~3 ensures that the sequence $\{f(x_k)\}$ is non-increasing.
-If this level set is bounded or if the sequence $\{x_k\}$ remains bounded for any other reason, we immediately obtain that \beqn{boundnegcurv} \|H_k\|\leq \kappa_B \tim{ for all } k\geq 0 \eeqn for some $\kappa_B \geq 0$, and both AS.3 and AS.4 automatically hold.
+AS.4 is weaker than assuming bounded Hessians, a condition often used when theoretically analyzing second-order methods that combines negative curvature and gradient based directions \cite{RoyeWrig18,CurtRobi18,LiuLiWangYiYang18}.
+The left-hand side of the inequality is sometimes called the ``convex deviation'' or ``modulus of nonconvexity'' \cite{KongLewi22}.
+As it turns out, AS.4 is only needed for $x$ being any iterate $x_k$ produced by the algorithm and these iterates all belong to the level associated with the starting point $x_0$ because the acceptance condition in Step~5 ensures that the sequence $\{f(x_k)\}$ is non-increasing.
+If this level set is bounded or if the sequence $\{x_k\}$ remains bounded for any other reason, we immediately obtain that \beqn{boundnegcurv} \max(0,-\lambda_{\min}(H_k))\leq \kappa_B \tim{ for all } k\geq 0 \eeqn for some $\kappa_B \geq 0$, and both AS.3 and AS.4 automatically hold.

 Having established a lower bound on the decrease ratio in Lemma~\ref{lowratio}, we next proceed to derive an upper bound on the regularization parameter.
-This is a crucial step when analysing adaptive regularization methods.
+This is a crucial step when analyzing adaptive regularization methods.